Tool Consolidation

 - Integrations to maintain

 Fewer tools reduce this overhead.
-But do not consolidate into a tool that creates more work (poor UX, broken integrations, missing features).
-Net maintenance cost matters.
+But don't consolidate into a tool that creates more work through poor UX, broken integrations, or missing features.
+Net maintenance cost is what matters.

->My Stack shows your full tool list.
-Use it for the consolidation audit. >Smart Match can suggest consolidated stacks — describe your current tools and ask for "fewer tools, same coverage."
-The >Stack Audit Framework includes overlap identification. >Stack Optimization guides ongoing consolidation.
+My Stack shows your full tool list.
+Use it for the consolidation audit.
+Smart Match can suggest consolidated stacks — describe your current tools and ask for "fewer tools, same coverage."